 Our 2012 trip to France included a full week in Paris and a second week in the South of France (effectively split between Avignon area and Nice).
 This time around, we wanted to try some other regions, including some where we could explore by car.
 But any trip to France seems to need to include at least a few days in Paris.
-Paris is always a treat to visit – and also a good place to get over jet lag.
+Whether traveling with kids or not, Paris is always a treat to visit – and also a good place to get over jet lag.
 We scheduled 3 days in this city, and which would also give us an opportunity to take a day trip to Versailles.

 Part of this was powered by our realization that the places that we wanted to see in France would be better served by a one way car rental, our desire to get a quick taste of Belgium and the Netherlands, and the fact that Jeremy found a fairly cheap flight from Amsterdam to Geneva (which is fairly close to Mt Blanc area).

 After our arrival in Geneva, we explored the French Alps, continued into the Loire Valley, see the D-Day sights in Normandy, and then return to Paris for our flight home.
-Why go to one country, when you can go to three instead? (especially when Jeremy is planning) Note that if you are a more relaxed traveler, you should either turn this into a minimum of a 3-week trip, or cut out Bruges and Amsterdam.
+Why go to one country, when you can go to three instead? (especially when Jeremy is doing the travel planning) Note that if you are a more relaxed traveler, you should either turn this into a minimum of a 3-week trip, or cut out Bruges and Amsterdam.

 The Basic Itinerary

 Here is what our very fast-paced itinerary ended up looking like: